- Home

 The good news is that if you’re struggling to find your purpose in life, it’s never too late to discover what it might be.
 To find out how you can do this, check out our article; 5 ways to find meaning and purpose in your life,

-Another surprising common denominator that the blue zones study found was that people in all the zones – bar one – drank alcohol moderately, yet regularly.
+Another surprising common denominator of people in blue zones (bar one) was that they drank alcohol moderately, yet regularly.

 Many residents of blue zones drank one to two glasses of wine each day, usually with friends or with food.
 Other studies show that drinking moderate amounts of red wine can help protect against heart disease, diabetes, neurological disorders, and metabolic syndrome.
 One study followed men for 29 years and found that those who drank wine instead of beer or spirits were 34% less likely to die early.

-If you’d like to cut down on your drinking or find out more about how to form better drink habits, you might want to have a read of our article; How to make healthier drink choices.
+If you’d like to cut down on your drinking or find out more about how to form better drink habits, have a read of our article; How to make healthier drink choices.

 6. Nurture your social connections

-We all know that having strong social connections can help us stay happy – but there’s evidence that it can also help us live up to 50% longer.
+We all know that having strong social connections can help us stay happy – but there’s evidence that it can also help us live up to 50% longer too.

-Having just three social connections can reduce our risk of dying early by more than 200%, and many studies also show that having a strong social network can create positive changes in heart, brain, hormonal, and immune function, which, in turn, may reduce the risk of chronic disease.
+Having just three social connections can reduce our risk of dying early by more than 200%.
+And many studies have found that strong social networks can create positive changes in heart, brain, hormonal, and immune function, which, in turn, may reduce the risk of chronic disease.

-The importance of nurturing your social circle is demonstrated in the blue zones study too.
-All the blue zone residents either chose or were born into social circles that encourage healthy behaviours.
+All blue zone residents were found to have social circles that encouraged healthy behaviours too.
 And because research from the famous Framingham studies found that smoking, obesity, happiness, and even loneliness are contagious, we can reason that the social networks of blue zone residents have positively shaped their own life and behaviour.

 The Japanese blue zone residents even form moais – groups of five friends that commit to each other for life.
-Science shows that having a strong support network around you can also help you deal with stress – and because stress is known to be a contributing factor in early death, this might also explain why social connections seem to play such an important part in longevity.
+Science shows that having a strong support network around you can also help you deal with stress.
+This is significant as stress is known to contribute towards early death.

 If you’d like to strengthen your own social circle and make new friends, there are many ways you can do this.
 To find out more, have a read of our articles; 7 different ways to meet new people and 11 ways to make new friends.